kjcook13/AsianLonghornedBeetleModeling/README.md

     1. Set the length of your simulation in years.
     2. Set the yearly output plots, as Static (x and y axis are set to one length for all plots over each year) or Dynamic (x and y axis lengths change by zooming in and out at each year).
     3. Set Beetle generation time (1-3 years).
-    4. Set Detection Chance per survey.
+    4. Set Survey Events per Year.
     5. Set Detection Rate per survey.
     6. Set Survey Radius  (kilometers)
     7. Set Removal Preference to 1) infestation density, 2) cost, or 3) random